 Kim wants to know how the seas around New Zealand are involved in the increase in carbon dioxide in the atmosphere – has carbon dioxide in the water increased too?
 Her research is helping her and others to understand the carbon cycle and how the ocean and atmosphere systems work together.

-Over the 10 years of Kim’s study:
+Over the 10 years of Kim’s study she found:

 - not surprisingly, the surface water was warmer in summer and cooler in winter – over the length of the study, surface temperature did not rise overall